mui/material-ui/docs/data/joy/components/list/list.md

 {{"demo": "DecoratedList.js"}}

 :::info
-The `ListItemDecorator` comes with a minimum set width that can be adjusted using the `--list-decorator-size` CSS variable within the List component.
+The List Item Decorator comes with a minimum set width that can be adjusted using the `--list-decorator-size` CSS variable within the List component.
 :::

 ### Horizontal list